amateur80lvl/lxcex/README.md

   gnome-font-viewer xfce4-xkb-plugin xfce4-screenshooter ristretto gthumb
 * When installed in XFCE, `kate` needs some theme.
 I used `breeze-icon-theme`.
   Plus, `systemsettings`, just in case, zero profit so far.
-* `menulibre` looks like a kind of bloatware and currently is totally broken in excalibur.
+* `menulibre` looks kinda bloatware and currently is totally broken in excalibur.
   Okay, will edit menus manually from now on.
 It's easy:
   * All menu entries are listed in `.config/menus/xfce-applications.menu`
   * Configuration files for each entry are in `.local/share/applications`